aelzenaar/bella/README.md

 ## Installation
 We use the `setuptools` package for ease of installation.
 Simply run `pip install .` to install.

+*Remark*: sagemath is not a formal dependency, but [some people find](https://stackoverflow.com/questions/67713952/why-does-installing-sagemath-improve-the-performance-of-mpmath-in-python) that it improves the performance of mpmath.

 ## The software included

 ### Python library